7 Earth-size worlds found orbiting star; could hold life

-For the first time ever, astronomers have discovered seven Earth-size planets orbiting a nearby star — and these new worlds could hold life.
+For the first time, astronomers have discovered seven Earth-size planets orbiting a single nearby star — and these new worlds could hold life.

 This cluster of planets is less than 40 light-years away in the constellation Aquarius, according to NASA and the Belgian-led research team who announced the discovery Wednesday.

 The planets circle tightly around a dim dwarf star called Trappist-1, barely the size of Jupiter.
-Three are in the so-called habitable zone, where liquid water and, possibly life, might exist.
+Three are in the so-called habitable zone, the area around a star where water and, possibly life, might exist.
 The others are right on the doorstep.

 Last spring, the University of Liege's Michael Gillon and his team reported finding three planets around Trappist-1.
 Now the count is up to seven, and Gillon said there could be more.
 Their latest findings appear in the journal Nature.

-This compact solar system is reminiscent of Jupiter and its Galilean moons, according to the researchers.
+This crowded yet compact solar system — 235 trillion miles away — is reminiscent of Jupiter and its Galilean moons, according to the researchers.

 Picture this: If Trappist-1 were our sun, all seven planets would be inside Mercury's orbit.
 Mercury is the innermost planet of our own solar system.